Abdalla-Eldoumani/Interactive-Cybersecurity-Site/README.md

 >The website is developed using HTML, CSS, and JavaScript, ensuring a responsive and engaging user interface.
 It's structured to facilitate easy navigation across different topics and interactive elements.

 ## Conclusion
 >The Interactive Cybersecurity Site stands out as a comprehensive educational resource in cybersecurity.
-Its blend of theoretical lectures and practical quizzes caters to a diverse audience, making it an invaluable tool for anyone looking to deepen their understanding of cybersecurity
+Its blend of theoretical lectures and practical quizzes caters to a diverse audience, making it an invaluable tool for anyone looking to deepen their understanding of cybersecurity.